vincentlan15/String-Regex-Manipuplation/chapter2.md

 # Assign the gene sequence to seq
 seq = "ATGCTTCGGCAAGACTCAAAAAATA"

-# Search for ALL OCCURENCES of the pattern: results
+# Search for the assigned pattern: results

 # Print out the results